 On November 30, 2021, we acquired Employment Background Investigations, Inc. ("EBI") for a purchase price of \$67.8 million, consisting of \$66.3 million of cash and \$1.5 million of contingent consideration recorded at fair value.
-EBI provides background screening, drug testing, occupational healthcare and electronic Form I-9 solutions for today's talent acquisition and workforce management needs and this acquisition expands our presence in key U.S. Verticals, including financial services, healthcare, retail, manufacturing and transportation.
+EBI provides background screening, drug testing, occupational healthcare and electronic Form I-9 solutions for today's talent acquisition and workforce management needs.
+This acquisition expanded our presence in key U.S. Verticals, including financial services, healthcare, retail, manufacturing and transportation.